SNagaAbhilash/Virtualized-Environment-Using-Docker.cloud-engineer-test/Readme.md

 6.create vpc or you can use default vpc and subnets

-7.Configure security group: Add a rule to allow SSH (port 22) from your IP.
-Add a rule to allow traffic on the port your application will run (e.g., port 8080 for tomcat).
+7.Configure security group: Add a rule to allow SSH (port 22) from your IP and add 80 port number for nginx

 8.Review and launch the instance.